Mauoser/Take-Home-Midterm-The-AI-Game-Dev-Mandate/essay.md

 ![Human Decision Node — scale ratio ACCEPT/REJECT chart](https://github.com/Mauoser/Take-Home-Midterm-The-AI-Game-Dev-Mandate/blob/main/output/04_human_decision_node.png?raw=true)

-**Step 1 — Trigger Failure Mode 1:**
+**Step 1 — Trigger Failure Path A:**
 Open DALL-E or Gemini and prompt for a 16×16 pixel art knight, top-down view, transparent background, no anti-aliasing.
 Download the output.
 Import into Unity with Filter Mode: Point and Compression: None.
 Set Pixels Per Unit to 16.
 Drop into a scene and zoom the Scene view to 1:1.
 Observe: soft edges, color bleed, no discrete grid.
-This is Failure Mode 1 — the generation pipeline produced continuous-space output that no import setting can fix.
+This is Failure Path A — the generation pipeline produced continuous-space output that no import setting can fix.

-**Step 2 — Trigger Failure Mode 2:**
+**Step 2 — Trigger Failure Path B:**
 Open PixelLab's Character Creator.
 Generate the same knight at 24×24 — the minimum canvas size.
 In Aseprite, scale down to 16×16 using bilinear resampling (the default).
 Import into Unity with Point filter and no compression.
-Observe: blurry output, indistinguishable from Failure Mode 1, despite using a pixel-native tool.
+Observe: blurry output, indistinguishable from Failure Path A, despite using a pixel-native tool.
 The failure is the non-integer scale ratio: 24/16 = 1.5, so bilinear interpolation was unavoidable.
 Now repeat the same step but generate at 32×32 instead.
 Scale to 16×16 with nearest-neighbor resampling.
 The result is cleaner — fewer artifacts, clearer silhouette.
 Manually touch up any edges that still look ambiguous, then re-import.
 This is the correct output from the pixel-native pipeline.

-**Step 3 — Trigger Failure Mode 3:**
+**Step 3 — Trigger Failure Path C:**
 Take your clean 32×32-sourced sprite from Step 2.
 In Unity's texture importer, change Filter Mode back to Bilinear (the default).
 Re-examine at the same zoom.
 The same blurry output returns — indistinguishable from Failures 1 and 2 — despite a correct source file.
 Change Filter Mode back to Point.
 The blur disappears.
 One import setting, applied to an otherwise correct source, determines the final result.

 The exercise demonstrates a single principle: the same symptom appears at three different pipeline stages, and fixing any one stage in isolation does not fix the others.